Houston Spinal Cord Injury Attorneys

 • Physiatrists: Physicians specializing in physical medicine and rehabilitation who coordinate long-term recovery.

-• Occupational Therapists (OTs): Assist patients in regaining the ability to perform daily tasks such as bathing, dressing, cooking, and cleaning.
-They also evaluate and adapt home environments for safety and accessibility.
+• Occupational Therapists (OTs): Help patients regain the ability to perform daily tasks such as bathing, dressing, cooking, and cleaning, while also evaluating and adapting home environments for safety and accessibility.

-• Physical Therapists (PTs): Focus on improving motor and sensory function, reducing spasticity, maintaining muscle integrity, and developing strength and coordination.
+• Physical Therapists (PTs): Focus on improving motor and sensory function, reducing spasticity, maintaining muscle integrity, and building strength and coordination.
 PTs also help patients use assistive devices effectively.

 Restoring Function & Mobility

-Rehabilitation begins with maintaining and strengthening existing muscle function while relearning fine motor skills and developing techniques to complete daily tasks.
+Rehabilitation begins with maintaining and strengthening existing muscle function while relearning fine motor skills and daily-task techniques.

 Personalized rehabilitation plans may include: